titanicdeath/fess-scoring-software/README.md

 This repository is being developed by **Alden Simmons**, President of the FESS Fencing Club and a Computer Science student at Tennessee Tech University.

-The project combines club needs with software development, with the goal of building a cleaner and more useful digital scoring interface for fencing.
-Without payying for overpriced software and hardware.
+The project combines club needs with software development, with the goal of building a clean and useful digital scoring interface for fencing.
+Without paying for overpriced software and hardware.

 ## FRIMB